mateoclarke/odd/index.md

 people_button_text: Button Text
 people_button_path: '#URL'

+medium_headline: Follow us on Medium
+medium_lede_markdown: 'Our Medium publication is Civiqueso—stories of design, technology, and innovation in the civic melting pot of Austin, Texas.'
+medium_button_text: See recent posts
+medium_button_path: '#URL'

 press_mentions_headline: What People are Saying about Us
 press_mentions_lede_markdown: 'Press and interviews about our projects.'
 press_mentions_button_text: Button Text